TheBeardedBerry/UnicodeBrowser/README.md

 * **Double-click a character to copy it to the system clipboard**.
 * Click a block name to scroll to that block.

-Pull Requests are very welcome!

 > [!WARNING]
 > **Disclaimer:** Plugin is currently in its infancy and as such leaves much to be desired regarding the user-experience, but it's usable, and useful!

+Pull Requests, Bug reports or Suggestions are very welcome!

 ## Supported Engine Version